planetfederal/gxp/doc/source/viewer/featureinfo.rst

 http://gxp.opengeo.org/master/doc/lib/plugins/WMSGetFeatureInfo.html

-Its ptype is gxp_wmsgetfeatureinfo, so we will add an entry in the tools configuration of app.js:
+Its ptype is "gxp_wmsgetfeatureinfo", so we will add an entry in the tools configuration of app.js:

 .. code-block:: javascript